holypeachy/PokerAlgo/README.md

 # 🍑 PokerAlgo - Texas Hold 'em hand evaluator and simulation engine.
 #### Designed and implemented my own algorithm to determine a player's winning hand and the winner(s).
 Might not be the most efficient one out there, but it's mine.
 With parallelized Monte Carlo simulations to determine chances of winning or tying.
 - The core logic to a Texas Hold 'em game I'm working on.
-- Will release soon as a nuget package so anyone can use it, and so I can easily reuse it in my other projects.
+- Still a work in progress but fully tested.
+I would like to add the computation of post-flop chances but it will take me some time to do so.
 ## Features
 - Determines the "winning hand" of a given Player.
 - Determines the winner or winners in case of a tie.